atet/itt/README.md

 ## Next Steps

+> Note that this image-to-text method leveraging large language models is **significantly better** than traditional optical character recognition algorithms that I've tried in Python and R.

 Now you can try some other images and ask for various things like:
 - Why is this comic strip funny?
 - Describe the Last Supper as Leonardo da Vinci.
 - What do you think happened to result in this picture?

     [![.img/itt_fig3_image_to_text.png](.img/itt_fig3_next_steps.png)](#nolink)

+If you're looking to make images from text, see my quick tutorial here: [🚧 Under Construction 🚧](https://github.com/atet/tti)

 [Back to Top](#table-of-contents)